Dr. Aimee PaikAdvisor

 Men with conditions that cause nerve damage, such as multiple sclerosis (MS), Alzheimer’s disease, Parkinson’s disease and spinal cord injuries, may often experience ED.
 It’s because there is an interruption in the transmission of nerve impulses between the brain and the penis.9

-Pelvic or prostate surgery and radiation therapy (usually to treat prostate cancer) can also result in the same problem.
+Pelvic or prostate surgery and radiation therapy (usually to treat prostate cancer) commonly also result in the same problem.

-And commonly, diabetes can cause nerve and artery damage, making it difficult to get an erection.
+Also, diabetes can cause nerve damage as well as leading to vascular disease, making it difficult to get an erection.
 In fact, between 35% and 50% of men with diabetes experience ED.9

 If your hormones are out of whack, it can interfere with your libido and your erections.